mthambipillai/cert-anomaly-ids/Wiki.md

 ### Intrusions

-An intrusion kind defines how intrusions are injected, on which fields, etc. An intrusion is the set of resulting fake logs after injecting an intrusion kind.
-The intrusion comes with a signature and a begin and end timestamps.
-The time range of the original logs will define the range of injection for each intrusion kind, but the implementation of the intrusion kind itself will decide where exactly to inject the intrusions.

 The intrusions to inject are defined in a json file.
 The path and name of this file are described by the `intrusions` parameter.
 A sample description of intrusions can be found in `conf/intrusions.json`.

+An intrusion kind defines how intrusions are injected, on which fields, etc. An intrusion is the set of resulting fake logs after injecting an intrusion kind.
+The intrusion comes with a signature and a begin and end timestamps.
+The time range of the original logs will define the range of injections for each intrusion kind, but the implementation of the intrusion kind itself will decide where exactly to inject the intrusions.

 Like the features schema, it has 2 fields : `name`, which simply defines the name of the intrusions schema, and `intrusions` which is an array of intrusions kinds where each intrusion kind element has the following structure :